How to End an Interview as the Interviewer the Right Way

 More information might be another interview, a conversation with their references, a second opinion from someone else in the company, etc. Then, take the next steps accordingly to keep the hiring process moving forward.

-Related: How To Write An Employee Offer Letter With Sample and Template
+Related: How to Write an Employee Offer Letter With Sample and Template

 Pete Newsome